zircuit-labs/ceremony/docs/build.md

 To [contribute](ceremony.md#contribute), you will need a total of:
 - at least 33 GiB of combined RAM and SWAP memory *available*;
-- at least 32.1 GiB of disk space for storing the latest valid and the newly computed contributions.
+- at least 32.1 GiB of disk space for storing the latest valid and the newly computed contributions;
+- at least 12 vCPUs.

 To [check](ceremony.md#check), you will need a total of:
 - at least 33 GiB of combined RAM and SWAP memory *available*;